Set the World on Fire (E-Type song)

-"Set the World on Fire" is a 1994 song recorded by the Swedish musician known as E-Type.
-It features vocals by singer Nana Hedin and was released as the first single from his debut album, Made in Sweden.
-The song was a hit in several countries, particularly in Sweden where it reached number 2.
-It was released twice, first in 1994, then in 1995, and also featured twice on the album Made in Sweden: in the original studio version, and in an acoustic version.
-In 1996, it was released in the United States and peaked at #22 on the Billboard Hot Dance Club Play; it remained charted for a total of 11 weeks.
+"Set the World on Fire" is a song recorded by Swedish musician known as E-Type.
+It features vocals by singer Nana Hedin and was released by Stockholm Records as the first single from E-Type's debut album, Made in Sweden (1994).
+The song was co-written by him with Mud and produced by Denniz Pop.
+It was released in 1994 and also appeared twice on Made in Sweden: as the original studio version and as an acoustic version.